Anukreethy Vas: Personal life

-She is a sports person and motorbike enthusiast.
+She is a sports person and a motorbike enthusiast.

-She married to her long-term boyfriend.

 Pageant history

 Anukreethy Vas was crowned Femina Miss India 2018 by the outgoing titleholder and Miss World 2017 Manushi Chhillar.
 Previously, she was crowned as Femina Miss India Tamil Nadu 2018 in February 2018.
 During the competition, she was crowned Miss Beautiful Smile and won the Beauty with a Purpose award.
 Anukreethy represented India at the Miss World 2018 pageant held in Sanya, China on 8 December 2018, where she made it to the top 18 of the Talent round.
 She also entered the top 30 of the competition by winning the head-to-head challenge of her round.